hubtru/Siren/README.md

 <img src="images/problem_formulation.png" alt="Problem_Formulation" width="600"/>

-*Figure: A sample instance from Pentostreda that shows the importance of lever- aging multimodal data for device state prediction.*
+*Figure: A sample instance from Pentostreda that shows the importance of leveraging multimodal data for device state prediction.*

 The **Siren** uses the linearly embedded patches of the grouped signals,